decredcommunity/events/reports/20191004-blockchain-digital-asset-conference-abuja-nigeria.md

 * BlockchainDev1000 Launch/ Ethereum Development Training –Facilitators: Joseph Peculier,Charles OkaforMbah, and Oluchi Enebeli

 ## Reflection
-It was a whole lot of interesting experience.
-The experience was worth while, most people got to know about Decred for the first time.
-Most of the people at the Conference were Investors, Speculators and dignitaries who graced the occasion with their presence.
+It was a lot of interesting experiences.
+The experience was worth while.
+Most people got to know about Decred for the first time.
+Most of the people at the conference were investors, speculators and dignitaries who graced the occasion with their presence.
-Former Deputy Governor of Central Bank Of Nigeria Prof. Kingsley Moghalu shared knowledge on what it means to develop a "Blockchain-Based System, Immediate Benefits and Long-term Transformational Potential for Africa".
-Many investors are interested in Decred right after learning about it and its projects, we were also the only global cryptocurrency and having a high coinmarketcap rating got attendees blown away.
+Former Deputy Governor of Central Bank of Nigeria Prof. Kingsley Moghalu gave a talk titled.
+Many investors were interested in Decred right after learning about it.
+We were also the only global cryptocurrency there, and having a high coinmarketcap rating got attendees blown away.

-We got to have one on one session with attendees where they gave budding questions about spv, lightning network and our DEX system, we also gave them postcards for a follow up.
+We got to have one on one session with attendees where they gave questions about spv, lightning network and our DEX system.
+We also gave them postcards for a follow up.
 Although we were not able to reach out to most of the attendees due to the limited time given for Innovation Showcase.
-We also got a confirmation from one of the Exchanges [Kudi Exchange](https://kudi.exchange)  to listing our coin on their platform come December/January.
+We also got a confirmation from one of the exchanges [Kudi Exchange](https://kudi.exchange)  to listing our coin on their platform come December/January.

 In summmary, most people were suprised about the growth of Decred and being listed on CoinMarketCap.